Terracotta Army: Construction

 The terracotta army figures were manufactured in workshops by government laborers and local craftsmen using local materials.
 Heads, arms, legs, and torsos were created separately and then assembled by luting the pieces together.
 When completed, the terracotta figures were placed in the pits in precise military formation according to rank and duty.
+In 2021, morphological studies have shown that there is a strong resemblance between the statues and that of the local region's modern inhabitants, which has led some scholars to theorize that the high level of stylistic realism stems from the figures being modelled on actual soldiers.
 The faces were created using molds, and at least ten face molds may have been used.
 Clay was then added after assembly to provide individual facial features to make each figure appear different.
 It is believed that the warriors' legs were made in much the same way that terracotta drainage pipes were manufactured at the time.
 This would classify the process as assembly line production, with specific parts manufactured and assembled after being fired, as opposed to crafting a figure as one solid piece and subsequently firing it.
 In those times of tight imperial control, each workshop was required to inscribe its name on items produced to ensure quality control.
 This has aided modern historians in verifying which workshops were commandeered to make tiles and other mundane items for the terracotta army.

+Mass grave pit of the Necropolis workers

+A grave pit was discovered and excavated in 2003 with 121 skeletons retrieved which has been identified by scholars to be attributable to the site workers.
+The individuals have been assessed to be predominantly from the age range of 15 to 40 years old, with an average height of around 1.7 meters.
+Many studies have concentrated on analyzing these workers including craniometric as well as genetic studies, which were conducted to try to understand the workers' origins.
+According to Duan Qingbo, lead archaeologist and Director of Excavations at the Mausoleum from 1998 to 2006, DNA analysis work on a group of 19 skeletons, in comparison with 33 contemporary Chinese individuals, showed that the workers and laborers analyzed exhibited a diverse range of ethnicities, traceable to that of both Han and minority ethnicities, with a particular concentration of individuals from southern China.